TraceMachina/nativelink/CONTRIBUTING.md

-# Contributing to Native Link
+# Contributing to NativeLink

-Native Link welcomes contribution from everyone.
+NativeLink welcomes contribution from everyone.
 Here are the guidelines if you are thinking of helping us:

 ## Contributions

-Contributions to Native Link or its dependencies should be made in the form of GitHub pull requests.
+Contributions to NativeLink or its dependencies should be made in the form of GitHub pull requests.
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.
 All contributions should